Black howler: Behaviour and diet

 Black howlers share many behaviors with other howler monkeys.
 They are recognized for their 'howl', a powerful vocalization.
 A howler's 'howl' is one of the primates' strongest vocalizations, and it may be heard up to two kilometers away.
-The vocalizations of Black howlers have been studied in Brazil, and they prefer to employ the majority of their vocal activity around dawn.
+The vocalizations of black howlers have been studied in Brazil, where they mostly vocalize around dawn.
 Howling is used as a behavioural strategy for displaying territory and regulating inter-group distance.
 This species is mostly arboreal, rarely coming down to the ground.
 They are also one of the least active groups of primates, as they are diurnal and spend up to 60-70% of the day resting or sleeping.

 Although the diet of the black howler is largely folivorous, it does not prevents the digestion of fruits, figs, mosses, bark, seeds, and flowers.
 Eating leaves may appear to be unfeasible for other primates, as it lacks nourishment and energy; however, howlers have developed a complicated digestive system that allows them to digest leaves quickly and have strong molar teeth to help chew mature leaves.

+Black howlers' activity levels vary depending on their diet.
+During the winter months, when fruit is scarce, most of their diet consists of leaves and they are less active compared to the summer months when fruit is more available.
+Activity ranges between feeding, socialization, locomotion, and sexual activity.
+Their gut microbiome composition changes seasonally to accommodate dietary changes due to restrictions of resources in the environment.
+Their diet is not different between different sexes and ages.